 Zantac® is a type of medication with histamine-2 blockers that help decrease the amount of acid created by the stomach.
 On Oct.
 18, 2019, manufacturer Sanofi announced a voluntary recall of its over-the-counter brand-name heartburn drug Zantac due to it containing N-Nitrosodimethylamine (NDMA), which may cause cancer in humans.

 Contact an attorney

-If you or a loved one have been diagnosed with stomach, bladder, kidney, pancreatic, colon, or liver cancer, after taking Zantac to treat heartburn, or were diagnosed with prostate cancer before age 65, you may contact Motley Rice medical attorney Carmen Scott and Daniel Lapinski by email or call 1.800.768.4026 for more information or to discuss your potential claim.
+If you or a loved one have been diagnosed with stomach, bladder, kidney, pancreatic, colon, liver, esophageal or breast cancer, after taking Zantac to treat heartburn, or were diagnosed with prostate cancer before age 65, you may contact Motley Rice medical attorney Carmen Scott and Daniel Lapinski by email or call 1.800.768.4026 for more information or to discuss your potential claim.

 Zantac voluntary recall

 Sold both over-the-counter and as a prescription, Zantac is one of H2 (histamine-2) blockers used to decrease the amount of acid in the stomach.
 Over-the-counter versions are used to treat common conditions such as heartburn and indigestion.
 Prescription options of the product are also available to treat and prevent more severe conditions, such as ulcers and gastroesophageal reflux disease.

 Zantac manufacturer Sanofi recalled certain batches of the drug in October 2019 amid concerns that they may contain NDMA, a possible carcinogen.
 The recall included: